DE

 The 2nd Global Asset Owner Meeting on Biodiversity

-• Ongoing discussions were initiated with the European Commission and the European Investment Fund to implement the action plan, with a focus on developing a "Regulatory Sandbox".
+Shortly after the event, two pension funds developed their own sustainability strategies.
+In addition, discussions were initiated with the European Commission and the European Investment Fund to advance the implementation of the action plan, with a particular focus on developing a “Regulatory Sandbox.”

 Participants' Feedback